The Doherty Family

 What are the stories hidden in YOUR Doherty ancestry?
 What's the legacy written deep in your DNA?

 Learn the steps necessary to conduct a successful genealogy research project.
 Use our checklists, tips, and example projects to break past your brick-wall ancestors.

 The Association of O'Dochartaighs maintains a genealogy database for the family trees of our clanfolk to facilitate collaboration & help break down brick-walls.

 Search extracts of Irish genealogical records & historic sources mentioning the Doherty; including Annals, Manuscripts, State Papers, Censuses, Deeds, and much more!
 Start researching the Dohertys >>

 Our Clan Y-DNA Project is one of the most developed DNA surname studies to-date.
 Learn how genetics can help find your Doherty ancestors and connect with experts on Doherty family DNA.
 Join the project >>

 Plan your one-of-a-kind Doherty experience today to attend the international O'Dochartaigh Clan Reunion in Inishowen, County Donegal, Ireland and Derry, Northern Ireland.
 The schedule of events includes dancing, storytelling, food, genealogy, a visit to the traditional market village fair, tour of archaeological sites, Derry tour, and much more!
 The reunion is organized by our clann association, the Association of O'Dochartaighs.
-It will be an unforgettable experience filled with Irish hospitality and fun for all, so mark your calendars, purchase your tickets, and begin planning for July 2020!
+It will be an unforgettable experience filled with Irish hospitality and fun for all, so mark your calendars, purchase your tickets, and begin planning today!